 Photography contests make great middle school fundraisers.

 Students, teachers, and parents love taking pictures.
-Why not put those pics to work by hosting a photography contest during the school year?
-Participants can submit their best pics (for a small entry fee/donation) and win a week without homework, a new camera, whatever!
+Why not put those pictures to work by hosting a photography contest during the school year?
+Participants can submit their best pictures (for a small entry fee/donation) and win a week without homework, a new camera, or whatever!

 A school merchandise sale is a great way to raise money for your middle school.